Fridays from the Frontline

 Keep abreast of the latest happenings in the business school blogosphere!
 This weekly column summarizes recent posts from MBA student and applicant blogs.

-Hello and welcome to Fridays From The Frontline, Clear Admit’s weekly blog post focusing on the lives of the b-school blogosphere.
-This week many an applicant discussed the GMAT, while first and returning students happily got involved on campus.
+Hello and welcome to Fridays From the Frontline, Clear Admit’s weekly blog post focusing on the frights and triumphs of the b-school admissions and student experience.
+This week found applicants reporting even more news from their R1 schools, both positive and negative.

 Want to join the Fridays From the Frontline community and see your blog featured regularly in this column?
 Just follow this link and add the FFF badge to your blog and then email us at email@example.com with your URL so we can make sure to add you to our weekly roundups.